 Impact of Construction Liens

-Construction liens have a significant impact on various stakeholders in the construction process:
+Construction liens have an impact on various stakeholders in the construction process:

 - Contractors and Suppliers: Liens provide a mechanism for contractors and suppliers to ensure payment for their services and materials.